null

 What do brands need to do?

-Comply with EPR regulations in the countries they sell in.
+Comply with EPR regulations in the countries in which they sell.

 Learn more